amd/ryzen-ai-documentation/docs/modelrun.rst

 ****************

 To protect customers’ intellectual property, encryption is supported as a session option.
-With this enabled, all the xir and compiled models generated would be encrypted using AES256 algorithm.
+With this enabled, all the XIR and compiled models generated are encrypted using AES256 algorithm.
-To enable encryption, you need to pass in the encryption key like following in python:
+To enable encryption, you need to pass the encryption key in python as follows:

 .. code-block:: python